mienaikoe/ziyu/Chapters/1-6-Chapter6.md

 "I understand," I said, taking a step back.

-"I'll get Kip to come.
+"I'll get Kipnu to come.
 And I'll send a letter to the magistrate in the morning arguing for a lighter sentence."

 "Thank you."

-"Lif.
+"Liffa.
 If I don't see you before you leave.
 Remember that I love you.
 Wherever you go."

 I hadn't thought of that possibility.
-"I know, Mel.
+"I know, Melna.
 I know."

 "All of us are responsible for each other.
 I want it to feel like home as much as possible when you do come back."

 "And I promise to bring my whole self back as well."

-"You had better, Lif."
+"You had better, Liffa."

 The door opened again and the sound of broken footsteps caught our ears.
-The slowness and slight limp were made his presence obvious.
+They were slow, and intimated a slight limp that made his presence obvious.

 "Fajro, what are you doing here?"
 I called to him.

-Mel looked at me with confused and disdainful eyes.
+Melna looked at me with confused and disdainful eyes.
 "Fajro?!
 What is that lecherous milta doing here?" she asked in a hushed tone.

-I was surprised that Mel had this reaction to him, and before I could explain, he rounded the corner and their eyes met.
+I was surprised that Melna had this reaction to him, and before I could explain, he rounded the corner and their eyes met.

-"Fajro.
-Did you put Liffa up to this?"
+"Did you put Liffa up to this?" she asked.

 "Absolutely not.
-This was hae idea, and I helped hae along."
+This was Liffa's idea."

-"Well I hope you're happy seeing hae locked up like this."
+"I apologize if I seem doubtful, but this is not the sort of idea thi would think of."

-"These are dark times indeed.
-We need more selfless heroes like Liffa here who transcend the law for the greater good of the world."
+"Melna, these are dark times.
+Thi knows it.
+Now we all know it.
+We need more selfless heroes like hae who transcend the law and the bureacracy to do what cannot wait."

-"Surely the untouchable fidelant would make for a better hero."
+"Surely the untouchable ex-fidelant would make for a better hero."

 _Untouchable?_

-"You don't become untouchable by making yourself vulnerable, Mel.
-You should know that."
+He scoffed.
+"You don't become untouchable by bringing attention to yourself, Melna.
+You know that."

-I butted in, "I guess you two aren't friends then?"
+I butted in, "I'm guessing you two have met?"

-Mel was quick to snatch the conversation, "Never."
+Melna was quick to snatch the response, "Regrettably, yes."

-"Mel, surely you're joking.
-Let's let our squabbles stay buried in the past and start over."
+"Melna, surely you're joking.
+Let our squabbles stay in the past where they belong."

-She didn't hesitate, "I know your game, Fajro.
-We're not playing it."
+"I know your game, Fajro."
+She didn't hesitate.
+"We're not playing it."

-He leaned back with a serious face now, "Mel.
-We can agree to disagree, but we will get nowhere pointing fingers at each other."
+Fajro leaned back with a serious face now, "Melna, we can agree to disagree, but we will get nowhere pointing fingers at each other.
+The fact of the matter is that we are now in a battle for our lives against an unknown enemy.
+We must do everything that we can to come together, understand this threat, and fight it back as quickly as we can."

+Melna paused to let his words die in the corners of the room.

-"You have no business being here.
-This is between me and Liffa, so I'll ask you nicely only once to leave."
+"You have no business being here," she said.
+"This decision is between me and Liffa, so I'll ask you once nicely to leave."

-"You're being ridiculous Mel, I only–"
+"You're being ridiculous Melna, I only–"

-"Leave."
+"Get out."

 He stared at her for a moment, with the same unfazed and perceptive look he always had, and then slowly turned around, slinging a glance my way.

-"I guess we'll talk later then," he said.
+"We'll talk later," he said to me.

-Melna turned back to me, still talking to him, and said, "Another lie."
+Melna turned back to me, and said, "Another lie."

-When he had finally closed the door on his way out, Mel came in closer to me and asked me under her breath, "How did you meet Fajro?"
+When he had finally closed the door on his way out, Melna came in closer to me and asked me under her breath, "How did you meet Fajro?"

-"Kip sent him to help.
-Fajro is one of his patients.
+"I met him on the train here.
 I couldn't have done this without his help."

-"Kip, Of course.
-Listen to me, Lif, that man will do anything it takes to force his will and gain power.
-He threw Heiko under the bus when he presented a mining deal he had set up with us, and he enslaved his entire province for a Ma'To just to get his stupid space rail up that didn't even work.
-Heiko and Shaki were stuck donating food and steel to the project the entire time."
+"Of course.
+Listen to me, Liffa, that man will do anything it takes to force his will and gain power.
+He tricked the entire senate into a bad trade deal.
+Heiko and Shaki were stuck donating food and freshwater to some shady mining project in exchange for a rail network.
+Then when he retired, it was clear that his company used our resources as leverage against the tribes of Holrag just to make his stupid space rail."

-"He told me it did work, it was just shorter than designed."
+"I didn't know..."
+I said.

-"It didn't work as it was intended, but that's beside the point.
-Fajro is a conniving, manipulative bastard.
+"Fajro is a conniving, manipulative bastard.
 Do not listen to anything he says."

 "But then why would he help me?"

 "To embarrass me and lower my status in the Senate.
 Or perhaps there's some other angle, but whatever it is you stay away from whatever he's offering, no matter how good he makes it sound.
 Do you understand?"

-"I understand"
+"I understand."

 Her free hand was holding hard on my shoulder now, and she saw that I was uncomfortable, so she slowly rose her head again and calmed down.

 "Good," she said.
 "I'm sorry I can't be at your hearing tomorrow.
-I'll send a message to Kip to see if he can come instead.
+I'll send a message to Kipnu to see if he can come instead.
 Meanwhile you should get some rest."

 I felt scared and alone again.
 "Where are you going?"